What is Sexual Assault?

 For more information, you can read the PLU Sexual Misconduct Policy.

-Sexual Assault is not acceptable and there are services available both on and off campus.
-The CGE’s Advocacy Services provides resources for victims of sexual assault, including obtaining a Protection Order, learning how to increase their safety, and connecting with additional forms of support.
-Victims can also contact Campus Safety and Student Rights and Responsibilities.
+The CGE’s Advocacy Services* is a confidential resource that provides support for victims of sexual assault, including obtaining a Protection Order, learning how to increase their safety, and connecting with additional forms of support.

 Victim's Advocate at PLU